Odjeissi/aws-3tier-terraform/README.md

 The Route 53 module creates the DNS record for the application.

-The module receives the ALB DNS name and ALB hosted zone ID and creates an alias pointing the application domain to the load balancer.
+The record points the domain name to the Application Load Balancer.

 ```text
 Application Domain